Ant3ney/Anthonys_Finance_App/README.md

 An app made by me to quickly handle financial tasks that I often encounter.

+## Disclaimer.

+This app requires you modify the code in order to use it.
+I have not made it user friendly yet.

 ## Income Partitioner

 How to use